smithcommajoseph/rendr-cli/README.md

       -h, --help                       output usage information
       -V, --version                    output the version number
-      -u, --url <url>                  Set a url (evaluated when generating a model or collection) -a, --apiHost <apiHost>          Set an apiHost (evaluated when generating a model or collection) -i, --idAttribute <idAttribute>  Set an idAttribute (evaluated when generating a model) --addCollection                  Will generate the corresponding collection (evaluated when generating a model --noTemplates                    Do not generate templates (evaluated when generating a view)
+      -u, --url <url>                  Set a url (evaluated when generating a model or collection) -a, --api <api>                  Set an apiHost (evaluated when generating a model or collection) -i, --idAttribute <idAttribute>  Set an idAttribute (evaluated when generating a model) --addCollection                  Will generate the corresponding collection (evaluated when generating a model --noTemplates                    Do not generate templates (evaluated when generating a view)